ratsakatika/camera-traps/README.md

 7. Create a group in Telegram, add the bot to the group and make it an admin.
 Then note down the group's <a href="https://www.wikihow.com/Know-Chat-ID-on-Telegram-on-Android" target="_blank">chat ID</a> (do this AFTER adding the bot - the chat ID should start with '#-100')
 8. Update the config.yaml.example file with your email account settings, and Telegram chat ID and bot token.
 Save this file as config.yaml.
 9. Update the [camera locations](data/camera_locations.csv) CSV file with your camera(s) details, location and a google maps link.
-10. Verify that the settings in the the [alert system script](scripts/advanced_alert_system.py) meet your requirements.
+10. Verify that the settings in the [advanced alert system script](scripts/advanced_alert_system.py) meet your requirements.
 11. Activate the virtual environment and run the alert system script: `python3 scripts/advanced_alert_system.py`

 The script will check the email account every 60 seconds for unread emails, download any photos, detect and classify animals, and send an alert to your Telegram Group.
 It will then update the [capture database](data/capture_database.csv) and save the original photos in the [photos folder](data/photos).
 A high-level process flow diagram can be found [here](assets/final_alert_system_flow_diagram.png).